flipacholas/Architecture-of-consoles/articles/xbox-360.Rmd.md

 All in all, the suite includes a variety of libraries and tools, for instance:

-- Existing front-end **Visual C and C+ 2005+** compilers (Microsoft's variant of C and C++), along with a new backend that generates PowerPC machine code.
+- Existing front-end **Visual C and C++ 2005** compilers (Microsoft's variant of C and C++), along with a new backend that generates PowerPC machine code.
 There are also PowerPC, xvs_3_0 and xps_3_0 assemblers (the latter two are Xenos' microcode shader languages `r cite("graphics-ben")`).
 The front-end compilers were later updated to the 2010 version.
 - Microsoft's **Visual Studio 2005** as IDE.
 Later versions of XDK shipped with the 2008 version and, finally, the 2010 one.
 - **Debuggers** for the Xbox 360 Development Kit.
 - The well-known **Direct3D** API for graphics.
 Although it's hardly a replica of the Windows version.
 For example, the shader compiler now generates microcode at compile-time, unlike Windows' edition where it's done at runtime (as Windows games must support a multitude of graphics cards).
 The APIs have also been extended to accommodate Procedural Synthesis, Predicated Tiling and many more cases.
 These have been documented by the Xenia emulator's development team `r cite("graphics-nopixel")`.